-I don’t know about you, but my dogs go crazy when the doorbell rings, whether it be one of my kid’s friends or the UPS man.
-We would scream and yell at the dogs to shut up and go lay down… all while we “welcome” our guests in.
+My dogs go crazy when the doorbell rings, whether it be one of my kid’s friends or the UPS man.
+Can you relate?
+Screaming and yelling at the dogs to be quiet and go lay down… all while we “welcome” our guests in.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.